junxit/us-congress-code/title-33/chapter-9/sec-467d.md

 ### Amendments

+2025—Pub.
+L. 118–272 amended section generally.
+Prior to amendment, text of section read as follows: “The Secretary of the Army shall maintain and update information on the inventory of dams in the United States.
+Such inventory of dams shall include any available information assessing each dam based on inspections completed by either a Federal agency or a State dam safety agency.”
 2006—Pub.
 L. 109–460 amended section generally.
 Prior to amendment, section read as follows: “The Secretary of the Army, acting through the Chief of Engineers, may maintain and periodically publish updated information on the inventory of dams in the United States.”